 by Rick Claggett

-(Rick Claggett is publisher of Watermark, based in Orlando, Fla.
-A slightly longer version of this editorial originally appeared in the November 29, 2018, issue of the newspaper.)
+(Rick Claggett is the publisher of Watermark, based in Orlando, Fla.
+This commentary originally appeared in the May 30, 2019, issue of Watermark.)

 |Watermark's Rick Claggett|

 It was more than 30 years ago so my memories might be a little hazy, but I don’t remember being crushed by the word.
 I have definitely been called worse.
 Let’s be real, my last name is Claggett, pronounced kla-git.
 Now go ahead and sing it in the “Name Game.”
 My brothers and I are certainly no strangers to being called the “F” word.

 For me it was different, obviously, as I am gay.
 Yet again, I don’t remember it bothering me so much.
 In fact, I got to the point where someone would yell “faggot” and I would retort, “Yeah, so what?”
 That usually shut them up.
 Although, I realize it wasn’t as easy for others, so I’ll just refer to it as the “F” word from now on.